-On that point we might ask what the primary motivation is for many members of and voters for the Scotish Nationalist Party?
+On that point we might ask, what is the primary motivation for many members of and voters for the Scottish Nationalist Party?
 How come the pride in the Scottish, Welsh, Irish identities, and others from further afield, aren’t demonised the way British, or even more so, English nationalism is?
 How come a white Brit is a xenophobe for flying the Union jack or the St George cross, yet a Sikh that does that is celebrated for embracing his Britishness?
 Old resentments, and throwing the baby out with the bathwater?

 Religion And Secularism

-- Forced marriage or limited scope for marriage, to create a religious monoculture.
+- Forced marriage, or discouragement of inter-faith marriage, to create a religious monoculture.

 - Obsession with denying or preventing the expression of sexuality – it helps control behaviour towards 1.

-- Blasphemy, apostasy and all means to control commitment to the religion.
+- Opposition to blasphemy, apostasy and the support of various means to encourage commitment to the religion.

 - The indoctrination of children, to ensure that in adulthood they perpetuate this pattern.